wbsoft/parce/docs/source/overview.rst

 patterns to switch lexicon before generating tokens if it is really needed.

-A parser does not keep any state information, and that's why `parce` can so easily update only a small part of a large token tree: it can start anywhere parsing, the context the current token resides in is all the information that is available.
+A parser does not keep any state information, and that's why `parce` can so easily update only a small part of a large token tree: it can start parsing anywhere, the context the current token resides in is all the information that is available.

 TODO